 The appeal process has two stages:

 You must have completed the preliminary stage in order to proceed to an appeal hearing.

-Should you remain dissatisfied with the outcome of the preliminary stage, you can request an appeals hearing in the following cases:
+If you are unhappy with the outcome of the preliminary stage, you can request an appeal hearing.
+Please note it is not possible to request an appeal hearing for administrative decisions.

-You must make the request for an appeals hearing within two weeks of receiving the preliminary appeal outcome and send it to email@example.com.
+You must make the request for an appeal hearing within 14 calendar days of receiving the preliminary appeal outcome, and send it to email@example.com.

-Details of the fees charged for each stage can be found in the post-results services fees booklet, and our charging policy can be found below.
+Details of the fees charged for each stage can be found in the post-results services fees list.
+We’ll send an invoice when the appeals process is complete.